Bsal13/Offensive-Security-Proving-Grounds-Boxes/Hutch (Intermediate) Windows Active Directory Box.md

 # Privilege Escalation
 ## Local Enumeration

-#### -Navigated to "c:\Program Files" directory and shows that Microsoft's _Local Administrator Password Solution (LAPS) is installed:
+During local enumeration, it was discovered that Microsoft's Local Administrator Password Solution (LAPS) was installed in the C:\Program Files directory.

 ![](Images/Pasted%20image%2020221019012502.png)